 If Mr. Plotnick believes you do have a valid product liability claim that is worth pursuing, he will work with engineers and other field experts to examine the product, investigate its history, and review the manufacturing process and supply chains in detail - documenting any links between the defect(s) and your injuries.
 You can trust our attorney to use every resource at our disposal to develop the strongest and most compelling case possible on your behalf.

-What You Should Do - Step By Step Advice
+What You Should Do - Step by Step Advice

-If you or a loved one has been harmed by a defective product, we recommend taking the following steps:
+However, if you or a loved one has been harmed by a defective product, we recommend taking the following steps:

 - Get medical help - Seek immediate emergency medical attention.
 Your life could be at risk.
 An official medical record of your injury can also help support your claim against the company that manufactured the defective product.